-Just like any other form of content out there, an infographic relies on a killer idea to be effective.
+Just like any other form of content out there, an infographic ideas need to be killer ones to be effective.

 It doesn’t matter if an infographic has stunning design and imagery.
 Unless it covers something that your target audience cares about, then it’s nothing but a colossal waste of time.